Foreign travel advice

 If you are planning to drive in India, see information on driving abroad.

-You can drive with a UK licence and an accompanying international driving permit after you arrive, but rules on how long you can drive on a UK licence vary from state to state.
+Rules on how long you can drive on a UK licence vary from state to state.

+Driving can be dangerous in urban and rural areas due to wandering livestock.
+Accidents involving cows can draw crowds and potentially lead to violence.
+Anyone in the vehicle involved may be attacked or targeted for extortion.
 It is common to use your horn or flash your headlights frequently to announce your presence on the road.

 If you travel by motorbike, wear a helmet and proper footwear.

-Vehicles drive on the left in India.
-Pedestrians should exercise caution when crossing streets, even in marked pedestrian areas and especially at night, as vehicles sometimes drive on the wrong side of the road.
+Be careful when crossing streets, even in marked pedestrian areas and especially at night, as vehicles sometimes drive on the wrong side of the road.

 Air travel

-When you are travelling through an airport, allow enough time to complete check-in and security procedures, as your baggage may need to go through screening equipment and checks.
+When travelling through an airport, allow enough time to complete check-in and security procedures, as your baggage may need to go through screening equipment and checks.
 Allow time for transiting between flights if you need to change from international terminals to domestic terminals, even if using the airport shuttle service.

 Rail travel